 Old Bar – Stari Bar Montenegro

-Old Bar – Antibaris Fortress is the historic spot of the town of Bar, situated on a 4-hectare hilltop just four kilometers from the sea, at the foot of Rumija Mountain.
+The Old Bar – Antibaris Fortress is the outstanding historic site of Montenegro and the town of Bar, situated on a 4-hectare hilltop just four kilometers from the sea, at the foot of Rumija Mountain.
 Known also as Stari Bar or simply Old Bar, the fortress is now an open-air museum and the largest and the most important Medieval archaeological site in the Balkans which is not yet archaeologically researched.
 Over an area of 4,5 hectares, remains of some 600 public and sacral buildings bear witness to the cultural and architectural significance of all periods of the Mediterranean history of the present day Bar.
 There are the remnants of an old Roman town known as Antivarium.
 The outstanding cultural importance of Stari Bar comes from the mixture of different historical styles visible on individual buildings, such as Romanesque, Gothic and Renaissance periods, while in the period of the Ottoman Empire, eastern features were added to the Medieval town.
 The Stari Bar – Old Bar is fully abandoned after disastrous earthquake in 1979, while the new settlement of the present day Bar emerged few km away.

 Rumija Mountain /1594 meters/ rises above Bar can be reached from the west by trails from Stari Bar, as well as from the east from Gornja Briska.
 The old olive tree is located on the main road Bar – Ulcinj, as soon as one leaves the town of Bar, there is the sign post “Stara maslina” – the old olive tree.
 More than 100,000 olive trees in municipality of Bar are more than 1,000 years old.
 Mediterranean spreads as far as the olive tree grows.
 Remains of the Medieval town of Haj-Nehaj, established in the 15th century are located some 10 km away from Bar, on the inaccessible hill, at the elevation of 225 meters.
 The fort of Haj Nehay was built by Venetians, and it was first mentioned in 1542, and Ottomans enhanced it and added some parts in the 16th century.
 Within the city walls of Haj Nehaj there is the Church of Saint Demetrius from the 8th century, with 2 altars – Orthodox and Catholic, which is older than the fortification itself, surrounded with large walls with numerous loopholes and defensive towers.